 If you don’t drink alcohol, there’s no reason to start.
 If you choose to drink, it’s important to have only a moderate (limited) amount.
-And some people should not drink at all, like women who are pregnant or trying to get pregnant and people with certain health conditions.
+And some people should not drink at all, like women who are pregnant or might be pregnant — and people with certain health conditions.

 What is a moderate amount of alcohol?